-Here’s how to vote in the November 6 elections as an American abroad.
+Here’s how to vote in the November 3, 2020 elections as an American abroad.
 It’s easier than you think.

-#2 Register and Request Your Absentee Ballot
+#1 Register and Request Your Absentee Ballot

-So do it ASAP!
-Follow the instructions carefully, as they differ state by state.
 If your state allows you to request your ballot to be sent to you by email, do so!
 Otherwise you’ll have to wait for it to arrive by good old fashioned snail mail.

-#3 Vote in the State of Your Last Address
+#2 Vote in the State of Your Last Address

-The typical guideline is to vote in the state of your last residential address, even if you no longer live there and won’t again.
-(Mail won’t be sent there.)
+The typical guideline is to vote in the state of your last residential address, even if you no longer live there and won’t again (mail won’t be sent there.)
 It’s also possible to use an address that’s on an unexpired driver’s license or other federal ID.
 If you go to school in a state different than where you live, you can register in one of those states, but not both (check the states’ residential requirements).

-#4 Register Again Even if You Voted in the Last Election
+#3 Register Again Even if You Voted in the Last Election

-#5 Cast a Write-in Vote if Your Ballot Doesn’t Arrive
+#4 Cast a Write-in Vote if Your Ballot Doesn’t Arrive

 If the election is closing in and your ballot still hasn’t arrived, you can cast a backup vote using the Federal Write-in Absentee Ballot (FWAB).
 If your official absentee ballot arrives after you submitted your FWAB, fill it out and send it anyway.
 Your state will count only one.

 You can email or call your local election office to ask if they received your request for your absentee ballot.
 You can also contact them to ask if they got your actual ballot once you’ve voted.
-You can email again later just to chat, though that’s probably a bit much.

 Check out the very useful FVAP FAQs for more info.
 Good luck and here’s to participating in American democracy!